Content & Company: The 4 to 9ers

 "The 4 to 9ers" is a scripted comedy for Subway that launched in 2012.
 It follows the lives of high school students as they begin part-time jobs.
-Season two evolved to focus on recent college graduates working part-time jobs in order to move out of their parent's house.
+Season two evolved to focus on recent college graduates working part-time jobs in order to move out of their parents' house.
 The series is written, directed and produced by Two and a Half Men director Jamie Widdoes, writing veteran Tim O'Donnell (Growing Pains, Dave's World) and Content & Co Executive Producer Peter Isacksen.
 Actors including Doris Roberts, Amy Yasbeck and Ted McGinley have all starred in the show.
 The program runs on Hulu, with additional content on YouTube, Instagram, Facebook and Twitter.
 Season one became a top short-form comedy on Hulu and the series is now going into its third season.

 "The 4 to 9ers" series has won awards including Advertising Age's 2014 Small Agency Awards (silver in the Integrated Campaign of the Year category), 2014 thinkLA Interactive Idea Award (Best Video Campaign), and MediaCom's 2014 Festival of Media Awards (Best Digitally Integrated Campaign and bronze in Best Use of Content).
 It also won a Creative Media Award in 2014.